jbhannah/pkpw/README.md

 where a brute-force attack will need an average of $2^{E-1}$ guesses to crack a password with $E$ bits of entropy.

-By default, `pkpw` chooses **4** Pokémon names from the pool of [**921** known Pokémon][names], resulting in an entropy of
+By default, `pkpw` chooses **4** Pokémon names from the pool of [**922** known Pokémon][names], resulting in an entropy of

 $$
-E = log_2(921^4) \approx 39.39
+E = log_2(922^4) \approx 39.39
 $$

 bits.
-A brute-force attack that knows to use the 921 known Pokémon names as the pool of values would take $3.598 \times 10^{11}$ guesses on average to correctly guess a password, or about **11 years and 5 months** at 1000 guesses per second.
+A dictionary attack that knows to use the 922 known Pokémon names as the pool of values would take $3.613 \times 10^{11}$ guesses on average to correctly guess a password, or about **11 years and 5 months** at 1000 guesses per second.

 At an average length of about 7.5 characters per Pokémon name, passwords generated using the default settings have an average length of about **33** characters (4 Pokémon names, plus one space separating each name for a total of 3 spaces).
 A brute-force attack that uses a pool of **95** standard US keyboard characters (alphanumeric, special characters, and space) would be working against

 $$
 E = log_2(95^{33}) \approx 216.805